mixxxdj/manual/source/chapters/user_interface.rst

   sound card only has one gain knob that controls both the main output and the headphone output, then adjust the :guilabel:`Head Gain Knob` in Mixxx to control the volume of your headphones without affecting your main output.

+  Some sound cards built into If your headphone output is not loud enough after turning your sound card all the way up,

 .. _interface-pfl: